bitshares/docs.bitshares.org/_sources/bitshares/user/dex-short.txt

 market rates up to the SQP and close the position.
 The remaining BTS of the collateral are returned to the customer.

+Read more about the :doc:`margin call mechanics <dex-margin-mechanics>` before trading.

 Settlement
 ##########

 Holders of any bitAsset can request a settlement at a *fair price* at any time.
 The settlement closes the borrow/short positions with lowest collateral ratio and sells the collateral for the settlement.

+Note, that there is a maximum daily settlement volume defined by the :doc:`committee <committee>` to prevent exploitation via external price movements.

 Selling
 #######